 We can summarize phenomenology in answer to the philosopher’s question.
-Does a tree make a noise in the forest when it falls, and there isn’t anyone around to hear it?
+Does a tree make a noise when it falls, and no one is around to hear it?
 A Phenomenologist would answer, no, the tree would not make a sound if “I” weren’t there to listen to it.
 Because, for them, the tree does NOT exist until they experience it.
 Therefore, reality exists only through human perception and experience.
 If man perceives it, then it exists.
 If someone doesn’t perceive it or experience it directly, then it simply doesn’t exist.

 Some leaders use this philosophy to rationalize their treatment of those less fortunate.
-They teach the unbeliever exists only for the benefit of the more worthy and wealthy, those who are “chosen.”
-The chosen people are worthy because they have a connection with Deity.
+They teach the unbeliever exists only to benefit the more worthy and wealthy, those who are “chosen.”
+The chosen people are deserving because they have a connection with Deity.
 Because their imaginary friend chooses them, they can justify their actions over the less fortunate.
 The unbelievers, who do not have this Divine connection, are less than human.
 They exist when the “chosen ones” weren’t around to experience them.

 This kind of thinking makes it acceptable to exact unjust punishments on those not in the group.
 After all, unbelievers aren’t real people.
 They were just temporal beings.
 They existed for the use of the divinely appointed superiors.